kenotron/typeversion/README.md

 # Semver checker for TypeScript

+There is a prior art at https://semver-ts.org that describes a spec about when the output types have breaking changes.
+We can leverage this information to build up a set of rules with the help of the typechecker on a "before" and "after" basis.

 ## Run the tool example like this (for now, in the repo):

 `yarn dev examples/source.ts examples/target.ts`